Anti-Vietnamese sentiment: Cambodia

-Anti-Vietnamese sentiment in Cambodia dates back to the Khmer Empire, because the Khmer Empire, as a Chinese vassal, was constantly raiding and coinspiring with China's dynasties to attack the Vietnamese in pincer attacks.
+Anti-Vietnamese sentiment in Cambodia dates back to the Khmer Empire, because the Khmer Empire, as a Chinese vassal, was constantly raiding and conspiring with China's dynasties to attack the Vietnamese in pincer attacks.
 The Khmers who sparsely inhabited the Mekong Delta started to become inundated by Vietnamese settlers that were allowed to settle by the Cambodian king at the time and in response the Vietnamese were subjected to Cambodian retaliation.
 After the Vietnamese successfully annexed Champa, they then moved to conquer the Khmers on the Mekong Delta.
 Following the beginning of French Cochinchina with the arrival of European troops and missionaries, the Cambodians told Catholic European envoys that the Vietnamese government's persecution of Catholics justified the launching of retaliatory attacks against the Vietnamese colonists in Cambodia.

 Antipathy against the Vietnamese peaked under the Khmer rouge.
 In 1978, under the administration of Democratic Kampuchea, especially when Cambodian socialists began to rebel in the eastern zone of Cambodia, Pol Pot ordered his armies to exterminate 1.5 million eastern Cambodians which he branded as "Cambodian with Vietnamese minds" along with the 50 million Vietnamese in the area.
 This led to a war with the Vietnamese when they began to retaliate for the inhumane genocide and subsequently overthrew the Khmer Rouge.
-Norodom Sihanouk, the King of Cambodia at the time, asked United States President Lyndon B. Johnson to send American forces to Cambodia in order to liberate it from the Viet Cộng but his request was to no avail.

-In the 21st century, anti-Vietnamese sentiment occasionally flares up in Cambodia due to the Cambodian people's fear that Vietnam will take over their land one day and some Cambodian opposition politicians continue to exploit this issue in order to justify their hatred of the Vietnamese.
-That fear was illustrated by attacks against Vietnamese which resulted in the rape and murder of several Vietnamese in the country.

-China
+Thais and Cambodians commonly refer to the Vietnamese as "Youn" (Thai: ญวน, Khmer: យួន).
+This term probably derives from the Chinese exonym "Yue", which referred to the people of its historic southern coastal regions including Guangdong and Vietnam, and which is a distant cognate of the word Viet.
+While not historically used as a pejorative, the term is debated to have taken on some derogatory undertones following the Cambodian Civil War and Vietnamese occupation of Cambodia during the 1980s.
+Michael Vickery suggests that the Khmer Republic and Khmer Rouge may have been deliberately weaponizing colonial orientalists' erroneous attribution of the words etymology to the Pali term "Yona", an ethnonym for the Indo-Greeks that seems to have been applied generically towards other northwestern barbarian groups.

+In the 21st Century Cambodian politicians, particularly those in the Cambodia National Rescue Party and its successors, have been accused of favoring the term because of its connotations with Khmer Rouge propaganda that stoked anti-Vietnamese nationalist feeling.
+Anti-Vietnamese sentiment in contemporary Cambodia is often politically charged both to appeal to nationalism and also to express opposition to Hun Sen, who collaborated with the Vietnamese during their invasion and the subsequent satellite era.

+Vietnamese Cambodians are probably one of the nation's largest ethnic minorities but many are undocumented as they are often excluded from citizenship, carrying with them the stigma of being perpetual foreigners.
+Vietnamese people in Cambodia are known to have experienced discrimination, occasionally manifesting in violence.

+Negative public perceptions of government cooperation with Vietnamese businesses accessing Cambodian land and resources pressured Hun Manet to withdraw from the Cambodia–Laos–Vietnam Development Triangle Area in 2024.